 Students who have taken statistics and financial accounting from an accredited university where English is the primary language, may apply for the Notre Dame One-Year MBA program.
 Enrollment is not encouraged for those who are seeking a drastic or significant career change.
 Pioneered by Notre Dame in 1982, the program enables students to begin study in May and graduate the following May.
 During the 10-week summer semester, students attend intensive sessions in the core disciplines explored during the first year of the Two-Year Program.
 After the summer session, students join the second year of the Two-Year Program.
-One-Year students do not participate in an internship program.

 The curriculum provides a balanced mastery of all functional areas of business.
 Further, students are exposed to the complexities of global business through a series of engagements with leaders worldwide.
 Immersions in Asia, Latin America and other locations provide opportunities to experience other cultures first-hand.
 Signature lecture series, such as Ten Years Hence, bring in internationally renowned experts to discuss some of the most vital trends and issues facing the current age.